DennisSchweizer/YoutubeDownloader/readme.md

 - [] improve validation of textbox with youtube links
 - [] improve behavior of canceled downloads e.g. deleting files, Messageboxes displaying video titles etc.
 - [] add more settings for output formats
+- [] handle exceptions which occur randomly if download is started